Motor Accident Claims QLD

 Once a person’s injuries have stabilised, the CTP insurer will attempt to negotiate a settlement.
 Majority of claims are settled by informal negotiation or at settlement conference.
 If a settlement cannot be reached, the next step is to initiate court proceedings.

-For further information please contact our Personal Injuries Department Manager, Casey Reedyk on 1800 621 071 or email firstname.lastname@example.org .
+For further information please contact our Personal Injuries Department Manager, Kelli Costin on 07 5506 8220 or email firstname.lastname@example.org .